Sioux: Language

 The earlier linguistic three-way division of the Sioux language identified Lakota, Dakota, and Nakota as varieties of a single language, where Lakota = Teton, Dakota = Santee-Sisseton and Nakota = Yankton-Yanktonai.
 However, the latest studies show that Yankton-Yanktonai never used the autonym Nakhóta, but pronounced their name roughly the same as the Santee (i.e. Dakȟóta).

 These later studies identify Assiniboine and Stoney as two separate languages, with Sioux being the third language.
 Sioux has three similar dialects: Lakota, Western Dakota (Yankton-Yanktonai) and Eastern Dakota (Santee-Sisseton).
 Assiniboine and Stoney speakers refer to themselves as Nakhóta or Nakhóda (cf. Nakota).

-The term Dakota has also been applied by anthropologists and governmental departments to refer to all Sioux groups, resulting in names such as Teton Dakota, Santee Dakota, etc. This was mainly because of the misrepresented translation of the Ottawa word from which Sioux is derived.
+The term Dakota has also been applied by anthropologists and governmental departments to refer to all Sioux groups, resulting in names such as Teton Dakota, Santee Dakota, etc. This was mainly because of the misrepresented translation of the Odawa word from which Sioux is derived.

 Ethnic and modern geographical divisions

 The Sioux are divided into three ethnic groups, the larger of which are divided into sub-groups, and further branched into bands.
 The earliest known European record of the Sioux identified them in Minnesota, Iowa, and Wisconsin.
 After the introduction of the horse in the early 18th century, the Sioux dominated larger areas of land—from present-day Central Canada to the Platte River, from Minnesota to the Yellowstone River, including the Powder River country.

-The Sioux maintain many separate tribal governments scattered across several reservations and communities in North America: in the Dakotas, Minnesota, Nebraska, and Montana in the United States; and in Manitoba, and southern Saskatchewan and in Canada.
+The Sioux maintain many separate tribal governments scattered across several reservations and communities in North America: in the Dakotas, Minnesota, Nebraska, and Montana in the United States; and in Manitoba, and southern Saskatchewan in Canada.
 Today, many Sioux also live outside their reservations.

-Isáŋyathi (Santee or Eastern Dakota)
+(Santee or Eastern Dakota)

-In the past, they were a Woodland people who thrived on hunting, fishing and farming.
+In the past, they were a woodland people who thrived on hunting, fishing, and farming.

 Migrations of Ojibwe from the east in the 17th and 18th centuries, with muskets supplied by the French and British, pushed the Dakota further into Minnesota and west and southward.
-The US gave the name "Dakota Territory" to the northern expanse west of the Mississippi River and up to its headwaters.
+The US gave the name Dakota Territory to the northern expanse west of the Mississippi River and up to its headwaters.
 Today, the Santee live on reservations, reserves, and communities in Minnesota, Nebraska, South Dakota, North Dakota, and Canada.
 However, after the Dakota war of 1862 many Santee were sent to Crow Creek Indian Reservation and in 1864 some from the Crow Creek Reservation were sent to the Santee Sioux Reservation.